 A large and diverse set of research findings indicates that relation between measures of perceived self-efficacy and performance is strong (Bandura & Locke, 2003; Stajkovic & Luthans, 1998).

-a basic claim of social-cognitive theory is that self efficacy perceptions causally influences behavior. if u think critically about such claims, you may already have a counter-argument: maybe self-efficacy perceptions do not really play a causal role. maybe some other factor is really the cause. one possible other factor is people's actual level of skill. skill levels might influences both self efficacy perceptions and behavior, and account for the relation between perceived self efficacy and motivated action.
+A second distinction of importance concerns the difference between self efficacy expectations and outcome expectations (bandura, 1977a).a basic claim of social-cognitive theory is that self efficacy perceptions causally influences behavior. if u think critically about such claims, you may already have a counter-argument: maybe self-efficacy perceptions do not really play a causal role. maybe some other factor is really the cause. one possible other factor is people's actual level of skill. skill levels might influences both self efficacy perceptions and behavior, and account for the relation between perceived self efficacy and motivated action.

 Bandura defined self-efficacy as "people's judgement of their capabilities to organize and execute courses of action to attain designated types of performances".